 Reasonable adjustments are made in compliance with the 2010 Equality Act.

 For students in Year 6 at other Sheringham Cluster schools, transition days are a regular event at Sheringham High, introducing students to the teaching staff as well as the subjects and additional activities that they may expect in Year 7.
-In addition, the SENCo, teachers and teaching assistants visit the feeder primary schools to meet and work with the students.
+In addition, the SENCo, lead transition teacher (Mrs Bradley Stubbs), teachers and teaching assistants visit the feeder primary schools to meet and work with the students.

-For older students selecting their options in Year 8 and Year 9, SHS staff will guide students as to the most appropriate choice, again in full consultation with parents and carers.
+For older students selecting their options in Year 9, SHS staff will guide students as to the most appropriate choice, again in full consultation with parents and carers.
 The SENCo may be contacted to discuss choices for students with SEN.

 In addition, our guidance advisor will work with all of our SEN pupils and their parents in order that a successful transition is made to post-16 education.